Pulp Fiction, Story Development

-Follow my development of the next book in The Fundamentals Universe.
-About once a month I post new chapters from the book.
-These are unfinished works, and the story could change at any time.
-Here is your chance to follow the story development process from start to finish.
+Follow the development of The Explorers, Book 2 in The Fundamentals Universe.
+New chapters drop once or twice or month.
+These are unfinished works, but give you a chance to follow the story development process from start to finish.

 The following short story was not cut from The Fundamentals, but it is missing.
 This is Keith’s and Erin’s first meeting told from Keith’s point of view.
 When editing the final version of The Fundamentals I found that I had a few chapters told from minor character viewpoints.
 That was important for me to understand the story; I had to get inside their heads, but it was not important to telling the story.
 The result was that below scene was altered to Erin’s viewpoint.
 This is an interesting look into story development.
 Reading it two years after it was written, I am surprised how well the scene survived my final edits.

 A fire consumed the ship.
 A fire that burned like fire on Earth.
 It billowed black and white smoke that stretched up, or at least away, from the ship.
 Tongues of orange and black flame whipped around as if caught in a strong wind, but when they stretched away from the ship they didn’t extinguish from lack of atmosphere, they bent in, clawed downward like hands to grab the Santa Maria’s hull.
 It looked as though the fire was eating the Santa Maria like a snake swallowing a kill.

 Robert Lanigan didn’t have time for another emergency.
 As the Santa Maria’s Cost Engineer for the Economic Comptroller, his responsibility was to tag and track every component in the Santa Maria’s blockchain, and she had suffered enough damage.
 The First Expedition Crossing was supposed to be mankind’s greatest accomplishment, instead it had become one long disaster.